 With the same theory as laid out in relation to the dwell time, the higher the rate of returning visitors, the more likely it will affect your ranking.

 Page speed is vital to SEO, that’s for sure.
 It’s one of the factors that’s confirmed to be true by the ever secretive Google.
 What remains unclear is how strong the correlation is and where there is a limit.
 In our professional opinion, and based on our research, it’s important to keep it in the top 10-25% of websites, but aiming for 100/100 on different page speed tools is a waste of time.

 Unfortunately, chatbots, especially in the typical widget format, can have a slow-down effect on your average loading speed.
 Therefore, when choosing a chatbot maker, make sure the tool offers assistance and support in regard to SEO.

 For example, Landbot builder offers an option to help you keep your website speed to the minimum when using a live chatbot widget.
 All you need to do is tick the “Improve SEO performance” option:

 Once you do so, the code you need to copy-paste to your site to activate the chatbot will be updated and your bot will start loading only after:

 - The screen is touched (mobile/tablet)

-So there you have it, the pros and cons of using a chatbot to boost your SEO and content strategy.
+So there you have it, the pros and cons of using chatbots on your website to boost your SEO and content strategy.
 While the conversational approach to SEO is not perfect, it definitely opens doors to unexplored opportunities to increase user engagement on your website.
 So, if you haven’t yet, we’d recommend creating a chatbot for yourself by closely monitoring the results.